Hiroki0127/ToeicLearningAssistant/README.md

 The following features are implemented in the backend API but not yet exposed in the frontend UI:

-- **Notifications System** - Backend endpoints exist for creating, retrieving, and managing user notifications (reminders, achievements, streaks, system messages)
-- **Knowledge Graph** - Backend service for querying vocabulary relationships, learning paths, and related concepts
+- **Knowledge Graph** - Backend service for querying vocabulary relationships, learning paths, and related concepts.
+Can be integrated into the frontend for visualization in future updates.
-- **Smart Recommendations** - Backend service for generating personalized flashcard recommendations based on weak areas, spaced repetition, and knowledge graph connections

-These can be integrated into the frontend in future updates.

 ## Future Enhancements

 Potential improvements for future development:
-- Frontend integration for notifications, knowledge graph, and smart recommendations
 - Knowledge graph visualization for vocabulary relationships
+- Push notifications for mobile devices
 - Listening practice (Part 1-4)
-- Spaced repetition algorithm for flashcards
+- Enhanced spaced repetition algorithm for flashcards
 - Social features (leaderboards, study groups)
 - Mobile app (React Native)
+- Notification preferences UI for customizing notification types and timing

 ## License